perplexityjeff/Windows-DNS-AdBlocker/README.md

 ## Caution

-There is code included to clean up the registry of old DNS entries.
-This needs to be tweaked to your environment as it is will otherwise delete valid DNS entries.
+There is code included to clean up the registry of old DNS entries to keep the AdBlock list up to date.
+This needs to be tweaked to your environment as it could otherwise delete valid DNS entries.
 Be sure to check and test everything before deployment.

 ## Tested